Audit and Risk Committee

 Annotations:

-A. In 2022, the Compensation Committee conducted four regular meetings on February 14, May 9, August 8 as well as November 7.
-The Committee also conducted one special meeting on April 12.
+A. In 2025, the Compensation and People Development Committee conducted four regular meetings on February 10, May 12, August 11 and November 10.
 The discussion items were as follows:

 • Report on matters related to employee compensation